-We obtained an understanding of the company's control environment through audit procedures over the key business processes.
-We structured our audit approach to reflect how the company is organised as well as ensuring our audit was both effective and risk focused.
+We obtained an understanding of the Company's control environment through audit procedures over the key business processes.
+We structured our audit approach to reflect how the Company is organised as well as ensuring our audit was both effective and risk focused.
+We did not plan to rely on the IT controls associated with the financial reporting system due to previously identified deficiencies in the IT environment.
 Based on our scope and determination of audit approach, the audit engagement team have obtained an understanding of the relevant controls over the financial reporting process including valuation of derivatives and have adopted a fully substantive approach for the audit of the financial statements.